nix-community/nixGL/README.md

 ### Install nixgl

-You can also install nixgl as a flake
+You can also install nixgl in a nix profile

 ```bash
 nix profile install github:guibou/nixGL --impure